 - Contact your ISP to:

 - discuss options for a home service visit to check your exterior and interior cables/lines, and discuss options to upgrade your equipment (modem) or service plan.

 Certain devices are either restricted or unsupported on our network.

 Personal wireless printers that broadcast a network name for a connection are not permitted.
 If you have one of these printers, please turn off the wireless and connect it directly to your computer via its supplied USB cable while on campus.

 Devices using Apple Talk, Bonjour, mDNS; Sonos, and Chromecasts

-These devices — such as the AppleTV, Sonos, and Chromecasts — are not currently supported on enterprise-class networks.
-Colgate is currently working to eliminate this limitation.
+These devices — such as the AppleTV, Sonos, and Chromecasts — are not supported by the vendors and usually do not work on our Enterprise network.
+ITS is will provide a "best effort" support to get these devices connected .
 While you may find these devices work in some areas of the campus at certain times, there is no guarantee of their functionality.